Parameters to Evaluate During Triage

 Stupor (arousable only with painful stimuli)

-Severe neurologic or metabolic derangements, including toxin ingestion
+Severe neurological or metabolic derangements, including toxin ingestion

-Comatose (unarousable with any stimuli) or seizures (usually associated with whole body convulsions, salivation, facial tremors, possibly involuntary urination and defecation)
+Comatose (unarousable with any stimuli) or seizures (usually associated with whole body seizures, salivation, facial tremors, possibly involuntary urination and defecation)

-Abnormal cerebral electrical activity from primary neurologic disease or secondary to metabolic derangements seen in diseases such as diabetes, hepatic encephalopathy, hypoglycemia, or toxin exposure; accurate history or prior health problems, current medications, and possible toxin exposure important
+Abnormal cerebral electrical activity from primary neurological disease or secondary to metabolic derangements in diseases such as diabetes mellitus, hepatic encephalopathy, hypoglycemia, or toxin exposure; accurate history or prior health problems, current medications, and possible toxin exposure important

 Level of pain

-Vocalization, changes in behavior (avoidance, aggression), or physical changes (tachycardia, dilated pupils, etc)
+Vocalization, changes in behavior (avoidance, aggression), or physical changes (tachycardia, dilated pupils, etc).
+This is best recorded with a composite pain scale.

-Clinical signs can be similar to those seen in compensatory stage of shock; pain delays healing and must be treated.
+Clinical signs can be similar to those of compensatory stage of shock; pain delays healing and must be treated.